triipaathii/Apna-Transaction-Compose-Camp/README.md

 *  The amount of money spent on each day during the past seven days is displayed to the user.
 * The user can compare the daily expenditure as the data is displayed graphically.

+## Functionality & Concepts used:

+Apna Transaction is a custom application developed specifically on the basis of the Android Jetpack libraries.
+* Lazy column
+* Animation
+* Material Theming: Light and dark; shape modification; typography.
+* Lambda expressions:- high-order functions
+* Date Picker
+* Data Class

 ## Future Scope
 Having the ability to link this application with other sources and applications will give this application a vast horizon in the future.
 * In addition, we will create a graphic representation of the transaction.